-precautionary measures in favor of girls in Jamaica detained in an adult correctional centre,3 Jamaica has put an end to its practice of housing children - including those incarcerated for being beyond parental control - in adult correctional centres.4 Educational services for children incarcerated in juvenile correctional centres have, in some if not all centres, been significantly improved.5
+Dire as this situation has been, there are reasons to be optimistic.
+While CCPA § 24 is extremely problematic, other sections of the CCPA reflect Jamaica's efforts to bring its juvenile justice and child protection systems into compliance with its international human rights obligations.
+Jamaica has also, in recent years, taken steps to improve its treatment of incarcerated children.
+Following the July 2013 entry by the Inter-American Commission on Human Rights of precautionary measures in favor of girls in Jamaica detained in an adult correctional centre,3 Jamaica has put an end to its practice of housing children - including those incarcerated for being beyond parental control - in adult correctional centres.4 Educational services for children incarcerated in juvenile correctional centres have, in some if not all centres, been significantly improved.5

-Of particular significance to the issues raised in this report, in August 2013 Jamaica's Cabinet6 approved an amendment to CCPA § 24 that would remove the possibility of incarcerating a child on the ground of being beyond parental control.7 If enacted into law, this will be a major step forward.
+Of particular significance to the issues raised in this report, in August 2013 Jamaica's then-governing Cabinet6 approved an amendment to CCPA § 24 that would remove the possibility of incarcerating a child on the ground of being beyond parental control.7 If enacted into law, this would be a major step forward.

-Unfortunately, although more than two years have gone by since the August 2013 announcement of Cabinet approval of this amendment, the law remains unchanged.
+Unfortunately, although more than three years have gone by since the August 2013 announcement of Cabinet approval of this amendment, the law remains unchanged.
 Before a proposal approved by the Cabinet can become law, draft legislation must be prepared and submitted to Parliament.
-The bill then must go through three readings and a committee stage in each of Jamaica's two Houses of Parliament, and must receive the formal assent of the Governor-General.8 Regrettably, none of these steps has yet been taken toward enacting the proposal approved by the Cabinet into law.9
+The bill then must go through three readings and a committee stage in each of Jamaica's two Houses of Parliament, and must receive the formal assent of the Governor-General.
+Regrettably, none of these steps has yet been taken toward enacting the proposal approved by the Cabinet into law.